AEVI-AppFlow/pos-android-sdk/README.md

-# AEVI POS Flow SDK
+# AEVI AppFlow - POS Android SDK

-The AEVI POS Flow SDK enables developers to build applications for all stages of the point of sale journey.
+AEVI AppFlow enables applications to be called in different stages of a _flow_ that has been initiated by a client application.

+The POS Android SDK for AEVI AppFlow applies this solution to Android "SmartPOS" devices, allowing a POS application to initiate flows where value added services such as loyalty, split bill, receipt delivery, are called as part of the payment.

+The SDK consists of two APIs - one for POS applications to initiate flows and one for app

-Please see the [Wiki](https://github.com/Aevi-UK/pos-flow-sdk/wiki) for further information.
+Please see the [Wiki](https://github.com/AEVI-AppFlow/pos-android-sdk/wiki) for further information.

 [ ![Download](https://api.bintray.com/packages/aevi/aevi-uk/pos-flow-sdk/images/download.svg) ](https://bintray.com/aevi/aevi-uk/pos-flow-sdk/_latestVersion)

 ## Prerequisites

-In order to test the integration with POS Flow from your application, you will need the AEVI `Flow Processing Service` installed on your device.
-Please ask your AEVI point of contact for access to this application.
+In order to test the integration with this SDK from your application, you will need the AEVI `FPS` (`Flow Processing Service`) installed on your device.
+Please download FPS and associated binaries from [here](https://github.com/AEVI-AppFlow/pos-android-sdk/wiki/fps-installation) for development and testing purposes.

-If you do not have a point of contact, please get in touch with us at info@aevi.com.
+If you require other variants of FPS, please get in touch with us at info@aevi.com.

 ## API Feature Support

 Some of the features provided by this API are dependent on them being allowed and enabled in the `Flow Processing Service`.

-Whether or not a feature is allowed is down to the acquirer and/or merchant configuration for POS Flow.
+Whether or not a feature is allowed is down to the acquirer and/or merchant configuration.
 You can check whether a feature is enabled or not via the `FlowClient.getSystemSettings()` call.

 See `SystemSettingsFragment` in `PaymentInitiationSample` for examples.